Mr-Precise/SDR-binary-builds-stuff/README.md

 On Windows, may be needed [Zadig WinUSB driver](https://zadig.akeo.ie/)

-### Download Install & update
+## Download Install & update
-Installation files are distributed as a package or archive, which are located in the "Releases" section.
+Installation files are distributed as a package or archive, which are located in the "[Releases](https://github.com/Mr-Precise/SDR-binary-builds-stuff/releases/)" section.

-### Supported OS
+### Supported OS:
-Linux (Preferred), macOS, Android, Windows.
+Linux: (amd64, i386, amrhf, arm64).
+macOS: (intel, arm64).
+Windows: (MSVC and MinGW cross-builds).
+Android: (arm64-v8a, armeabi-v7a, x86_64, x86).

 ## Notices